marcelray/lifecam-settings/README.md

 I have personally tested it with the following cameras:

-- Microsoft LifeCam Studio
+- Microsoft LifeCam Studio 1080p HD
-- Microsoft LifeCam Cinema
+- Microsoft LifeCam Cinema 720p HD

 After compiling, to use the tool: